-Even if many students live too far to walk or bike from home, they can still be part of a great Walk to School Day or Bike to School Day celebration.
+Even if many students live too far to walk or roll from home, they can still be part of a great Walk & Roll to School Day or Bike & Roll to School Day celebration.
 In an effort to include everyone, many event organizers offer options for bus riders and parent-driven students.
-Learn more about options for students who live too far to walk or bike from home, such as designated starting points and walk or bike AT school .
+These include designated starting points and walk AT school events.

 Whether there aren’t safe routes from every participant’s home, you want to include bus riders or you want to have a party with a school-wide walk, there are many times when identifying specific starting points for walking and rolling to school make sense.
 Ideally, the route will be accessible for all students.

 So how might these events look?
 Here are some ideas that can be mixed and matched into an event that’s right for your community:

 Park n Go: Pick a designated meeting area within walking distance of the school that will enable families to park their cars and walk or roll to school.
 If parents won’t be required to walk or ride with their children, then adult chaperones should be ready to travel to school with students.

 Hold a parade: Invite elected officials, parents and students to meet in one location and walk or roll to school parade-style!
 Carry banners or ask a marching band to escort your group to increase the fanfare of your event.
 The event fliers should include the location and meeting time, as well as the time the group will leave the site to get to school.